 Each of these points will impact how much you’re going to pay.
 I’ll discuss these factors in greater detail throughout this guide.

-You can use this article as a reference to help determine the major differences between spending $1,000, $100,000, or somewhere in the middle for your new mobile application.
+You can use this article as a reference to help determine the major differences between spending $1,000, $100,000, or somewhere in the middle for your app idea.

 Identify what type of app you’re building